maitag/peote-event/README.md

 # peote-event

 Pure [Haxe](http://haxe.org) eventhandling and time-scheduling.
-All relations between the objects that handle events are stored in dynamic linked lists.
+All relations between the objects that handle events are stored in linked lists.

 ## Installation: